stkr/web-safe/README.markdown

 #### Webserver Security

 The passwords get never saved to disk in plaintext on the web server.
-However, for Rsa encryption of the communication, the private key for a session needs to be stored.
+However, for RSA encryption of the communication, the private key for a session needs to be stored.
 Also the session key needs to be saved between two requests.
 This information is stored in the file system of the web server.
 Both keys are stored in plaintext in a single key file.
 So you